dsyer/kubernetes-intro/README.md

 ## Using Spring Boot Docker Images with Skaffold

-If you use SKaffold 1.11.0 or better you can use the `buildpacks` builder:
+If you use Skaffold 1.11.0 or better you can use the `buildpacks` builder:

 ```yaml
 apiVersion: skaffold/v2beta5